Top seed UConn steamrolls into Sweet 16 with 75-58 rout of Northwestern in East Region

 After throttling No. 16 seed Stetson 91-52 in the first round Friday, the Huskies have now won 39 of their last 42 games dating to last season’s NCAA Tournament.

-“Somebody’s going to have to play really well to beat them,” Collins said.
+“A team is going to have to play really, really, really well to beat them,” Collins said.

 The initial meeting between the schools was a mismatch from the start.
 UConn scored the first seven points and opened an 18-4 bulge eight minutes into the game.